pupilfirst/wd301-scripts/react-app-state/use-reducer-actions/README.md

   return state;
 }
 ```
-And for a perticular action type, for example "API_CALL_END", where we have to update the `projects` property, we can access and use the `payload` property, which is coming with the action object.
+And for a particular action type, for example "API_CALL_END", where we have to update the `projects` property, we can access and use the `payload` property, which is coming with the action object.

 So that's it.
 That's the solution.
 That's how we're going to tell the `reducer`, exactly what kind of update to our state it needs to make.